gh0staria/gh0staria.github.io/_designs/2017-1-24-dart-poster.md

 thumbnail: "/images/thumbnails/thumb_DARTMockup.jpg"
 date: 2017-1-24
 gridcategory: posterscontests
-alttext: A poster for DART.
+alttext: A poster for DART depicting a train in the clouds.
 ---
-This is a description for the project.
+An entry for the 2017 DART poster contest.